mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 - **PaaS** also runs the OS, the runtime and any middleware in between for you.
 - **SaaS** means you have direct access to sophisticated software.

-Other terms that are sometimes used:

-**NaaS** Network as a service, **DSaaS** Data Science as a service.
+Other terms that are sometimes used: **NaaS** = Network as a service, **DSaaS** = Data Science as a service.

 #### IaaS use cases
-- temporary high performance computing - rent the machines when you need them.
+- temporary high performance computing - rent the machines only when you need them.
 - testing an application during release.
 (current state of the OS is always known to you - cloud provider is not going to install/change anything.)
 - only pay for resources in use, keeping configuration in the cloud but stopping the VM when you don't need it.